Maciejlys/znajdzgomator3000/README.md

 And I wasn't happy with the result, so I decided to do it again and now add few more features.

-NPC in this case its just a cube, patrols between few waypoints.
-If player walks into his range, it shoots raycast in direction of the player if the player is in front of it.
-If the player is hit, NPC walks to that position where he last saw the player.
-Then he does 360 degrees turnaround and returns back to patroling.
-In any time, if player walks into it's range state is chenged to "Chasing" and the player is either followd, if in range and in line of sight.
-Or NPC does what was mentioned above.
+NPC, patrols between a few waypoints.
+If a player walks into his range and it's in front of the NPC, it shoots a raycast in the direction of the player..
+If the player is hit, the NPC walks to that position where he last saw the player.
+Then he does a 360 degree turnaround and returns back to patrolling.
+At any time, if a player walks into its range, the state is changed to "Chasing" and the player is either followed, if in range and in line of sight.

 I also added few indicators so its easier to see where are the waypoints and where is he currently heading.